-For an interface constant declaration or an interface signal declaration, the subtype indication must define a subtype that is neither a file type nor an access type.
+365 For an interface constant declaration or an interface signal declaration, the subtype indication must define a subtype that is neither a file type, an access type, nor a protected type.
+Moreover, the subtype indication may not denote a composite type with a subelement that is a file type, an access type, or a protected type.